tdv/redis-cpp/README.md

 - easy way to access Redis
 - pipelines
 - publish / subscribe
-- pure core in C++ for RESP
+- pure core in C++ for the RESP
 - extensible transport
 - header only library if it's necessary
 - minimal dependencies
-- different levels of use
+- various levels of usage

 # Compiler and OS
-It has been tested  by gcc 9.2.1 within Ubuntu 19.10 You might try other compiler or OS.
+It has compiled and tested within gcc 9.2.1 on Ubuntu 19.10.
+You might try other compiler or OS.

 **NOTE**